leafo/lapis-eswidget/README.md

 lapis-eswidget compile_js --help
 ```

-Compile a single module or entire package to JavaScript
+Compile a single module or entire package to JavaScript.
+One of the following
+sources must be specified:

+* `--file` - Load by the filename of a Lua module that contains an ESWidget (eg. `views/profile.lua`)
+* `--module` - Load by Lua module name (eg. `views.profile`)
+* `--package` - Will scan filesystem (see `--widget-dirs`) and concatenate the output of all lua modules that extend ESWidget and specify the package in `@asset_packages`

+If you want to enable loading MoonScript modules then you must pass `--moonscript`

 ### `generate_spec`